IBM/sms-spam-filter-using-hortonworks/README.md

 * Package the spam filter model as a python egg in DSX Local, train and deploy the model package levaraging both the remote spark and compute in HDP cluster within DSX Local

+In order for the DSX Local to be able to utilize the resources (spark, compute) of the HDP cluster, DSX Hadoop Integration Service (DSXHI) must be installed on the edge node of the HDP cluster and the DSXHI must be registered with the DSX Local.

 > **What is HDP?** Hortonworks Data Platform (HDP) is a massively scalable platform for storing, processing and analyzing large volumes of data.
 HDP consists of the essential set of Apache Hadoop projects including MapReduce, Hadoop Distributed File System (HDFS), HCatalog, Pig, Hive, HBase, Zookeeper and Ambari.

   ![](doc/source/images/hdp_arch.png)